 Posted on Nov.
 11th, 2019, | By WayKen Rapid Manufacturing

-Over the years the additive manufacturing technology or as it is commonly called 3D- printing for its analogy with the conventional process of copying 2D digital images on a sheet of paper.
-As the technique matured, the precision, part strength, surface finish and the material range for additive manufacturing has grown drastically.
+Over the years the additive manufacturing technology or as it is commonly called 3D- printing for is an analogy with the conventional process of copying 2D digital images on a sheet of paper.
+As the technique matured, the precision, part strength, surface finish, and material range for additive manufacturing have grown drastically.
 5 years ago the printed parts could only be used for mock-ups and presentations.
 Today we hear of printed metal components being installed on Airbus engines, space shuttles, and cars.
-That means 3D-printing has become useful for tooling as well.
-If we consider such a swift development, perhaps it is possible that 3D-printing will be able to substitute all the conventional processes for tooling manufacturing in the whole Industry?
+That means 3D printing has become useful for tooling as well.
+If we consider such a swift development, perhaps it is possible that 3D printing will be able to substitute all the conventional processes for tooling manufacturing in the whole Industry?

 Plastic 3D-printing to Substitute Soft Tooling

-Contact WayKen to discover more details about rapid injection molding proprototyping.
+Contact WayKen to discover more details about rapid injection molding prototyping.